awe-struck/Video_Game_Sales_2016/README.md

 ## Conclusions / Recommednations

+many things contribuet to sells like great games exlusives to build loyal fan base,

+new technology alllows for better gameplay and grahpics so pump money into R&D

+reallife events and famous people can influence sales and expand the audience of games

 it would be great if i had access to revnue/costs so i can see the profitabiliyu of the games.
 See how profitiable games are after intial sells ie.) are they any upkeep costs associated with the game like server maintence and bug patches